 24. Goody Goody Gum Drops ice cream

 Goody Goody Gum Drops is a NZ ice cream flavour, consisting of classic bubblegum flavoured ice cream mixed with small, gummy fruit lollies.
+It’s one of the iconic New Zealand desserts and will be sold everywhere.
 Every kid used to have a different way of eating it; some would spit the lollies out and eat them all at the end, some would spend most of the time sucking on the gumdrops from each mouthful and others would just gulp the whole thing down.
 Whatever your style, this flavour definitely makes dessert time a little bit more fun.

 Get it at: Any NZ supermarket.